How I Increased My Calcium Intake

 However, as an aging woman with a strong family history of osteoporosis, I decided a supplement was the least I could do.
 I take a multi-vitamin specially formulated for older women that provides the Calcium, vitamin D, Vitamin K, and other necessary vitamins and minerals.
 By taking the multi-vitamin rather than just the calcium supplement I felt that I was making sure I was getting all of the vitamins and minerals necessary to aid in absorption.

 Of course, the right supplement, taken at the right time is important as I discussed above.
+In addition, recent studies appear to indicate that a calcium supplement with collagen chelate provides the most benefit.

 I Made Adjustments to Your Diet